vineetk1/conversational-transaction-bot/README.md

 ```
 Note that the above program converts the DSTC2 dataset to the default format.
 A new conversion program will have to be written for a dataset that is different from the DSTC2 dataset.
 ## Train a model
 Verify that the current working directory is the default directory.
-Following command-line trains a model, saves checkpoints, and tests the checkpointed file that has the lowest validation loss.
+Following command-line trains a model, saves checkpoints that have the lowest validation loss, runs the test dataset on the checkpointed model that has the lowest validation loss, and outputs a Perplexity value of the model.
 ```
 python3 ctbMain.py input_param_files/distilgpt2_params
 ```